NaHuetl/IP_Analyzer/Readme.txt

 Paste your IP-Range target on ip_list.txt and run the script.
 After that, enter your API_KEY and check the report.txt file (note: this .txt will be overwrite on each script execution)

+Don't forget to install the necessary dependencies with:

+pip install -r requirements.txt

 Created by PySec
 -2024/09/04-